newslynx/docs/config.rst

 	  color: '#6699cc'
 	  type: impact

+If you'd like to save these files elsewhere, you can modify the following configurations

+* ``default_tags``:
+	- A path to a ``yaml`` file with a list of default Tags.
+	- default = ``~/.newslynx/defaults/tags.yaml``
+* ``default_recipes``:
+	- A path to a ``yaml`` file with a list of default Recipes.
+	- default = ``~/.newslynx/defaults/recipes.yaml``

-If you would like to use the defaults for the Application, make sure to use the ``--app-defaults`` flag when you run ``newslynx init`` (more details on this below).
+By default, NewsLynx Core installs the default Tags and Recipes needed to run the Application.
+If you'd like to install NewsLynx core without these defaults, make sure to use the ``--bare`` flat when you run ``newslynx init`` (more details on this below).

-Additional options
+Additional Options
 +++++++++++++++++++++++

 In addition, there are numerous optional configurations you can tweak to modify the performance of NewsLynx.
-These are as follows:
+You can also read through them in  the `source code <https://github.com/newslynx/newslynx-core/blob/master/newslynx/defaults.py>`_.

 Postgres
 ~~~~~~~~~~